ElektraInitiative/libelektra/doc/help/elektra-glossary.md

   A library may implement several classes.
   E.g., `KDB`, `Key` and `KeySet` are the most important classes.

+- **Hooks**:
+  Central points in the KDB lifecycle, where specialized plugins are called.
+  Can be used for notification and other purposes.

 ## Technical Concepts

 - [Backends](elektra-backends.md):